 This web page is designed to show current information to control fugitive dust and prevent health effects to people living or working near the Red Dog Mine, north of Kotzebue and near the communities of Kivalina and Noatak.
 For information concerning other environmental issues on the Alaska Department of Environmental Conservation (DEC) web site which relate to the mine, type "Red Dog" into the search window at the upper right corner of this page.

 The Red Dog Mine is located in the DeLong Mountains north of Noatak, about 90 miles north of Kotzebue and approximately 55 miles inland from the Chukchi Sea, in the western end of the Brooks Range of Northern Alaska.
-Now the world's largest zinc mine, Red Dog is located on land owned by the NANA Regional Corporation, Inc., an Alaska Native corporation.
+Red Dog mine is located on land owned by the NANA Regional Corporation, Inc., an Alaska Native corporation.
 Teck Cominco Alaska Inc. operates the mine.
 Operations began in 1989.

 A moss study performed in 2000 by the National Park Service (Ford and Hasselbach 2001, downloadable pdf file, 699K) found elevated concentrations of metals in tundra along the road and near the port, apparently resulting from escaping ("fugitive") dust from operations along the transportation corridor.
 ADEC began work to determine the extent of contamination from this dust along the DeLong Mountain Regional Transportation System (DMTS), which includes the entire transportation corridor from the mine to the port, including the road, the port facilities, and the barges.
 The Contaminated Sites program is now overseeing that work and also addressing historic spills of petroleum products at the mine.